 - 7) Reset WebGUI login credentials: if you are unable to login to the graphical administrative interface, select this option.
-It will reset the system to not require a username and password to login.
-Don't forget to immediately set the administrative username and password once you enter the GUI.
+The next time the graphical interface is accessed, it will prompt to set the root password.

 - 8) Reset to factory defaults: if you wish to delete all of the configuration changes made in the administrative GUI, select this option.
 Once the configuration is reset, the system will reboot.
 You will need to go to Storage → Volumes → Auto Import Volume to re-import your volume.

 - 9) Shell: enters a shell in order to run FreeBSD commands.
 To leave the shell, type exit.